-The possibility of realizing the deposited collateral in the event of the partner's bankruptcy and its further use (e.g. rehypothecation or passing along of the collateral as security for another contracting party) is ensured by the legal opinions drawn up on behalf of ISDA for the given jurisdiction of the individual contracting parties.
+The possibility of realizing the deposited collateral in the event of the partner's bankruptcy and its further use (e.g. rehypothecation or passing along of the collateral as security for another contracting party) is ensured by the legal opinions drawn up on behalf of the ISDA for the given jurisdiction of the individual contracting parties.

-For derivative business, currently only cash collateral denominated in € and USD, in case of a Clearer additionally in CHF and GBP, is allowed.
-This type of security therefore does not result in any reserves being formed nor is hedging required for the financial collateral taken in, as (with exception of USD, CHF, GBP) its value does not change due to price changes.
+For derivative business, currently only cash collateral denominated in EUR and USD - as well as in CHF and GBP in the case of a clearer - is allowed.
+This type of security therefore does not result in any reserves being formed nor is hedging required for the financial collateral taken in, as (with the exception of USD, CHF and GBP) its value does not change due to price changes.